marvinlehmann/CoD-SCZ-FoV-Changer/README.md

 ### Anti-Cheat (VAC & PunkBuster)
 All supported CoDs don't use VAC or PunkBuster in the singleplayer executables, so you should be on the safe side as long as you don't use it when cheat-secured games are running!

 **Nevertheless I am NOT responsible for any bans or damages!
-Use at your own risk!**
+Use at your own risk!!!**

 ## Usage